Beard Papa’s logo

 Training & Support

-Beard Papa's provides a Streamlined 40-hour training curriculum designed to prepare three staff members for launch.
-The program includes on-site launch support for operational readiness; travel and lodging are the franchisee's responsibility, and on-site assistance is provided for an additional fee.
+Beard Papa’s provides a streamlined 40-hour training curriculum designed to prepare three managerial staff members for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee and additional costs for on-site support.

 Franchisee Stability

-Beard Papa’s receives a Normal Stability Score.
-Three-year turnover of 8.11% sits above the typical Food & Beverage franchise (around 6%), putting it closer to the high end of the industry range.
-Out of 9 total exits, ceased operations dominated with 9, alongside no terminations, no non-renewals, and no franchisor buybacks.
+Beard Papa’s receives a Poor Stability Score.
+Three-year franchisee turnover of 14.05% sits well above the typical Food & Beverage franchise (around 5.6%).
+Out of 17 total exits across the three reported years, ceased operations dominated with 9, alongside 8 terminations and no non-renewals or franchisor buybacks.

 Unit Growth Analysis